-Make sure you roller is loaded well and get it on.
+Make sure your roller is loaded well and get it on.
 Like with paint, you want to commit to the process and not 'faff and fiddle'.
-For good protection and coverage you’ll need a minimum of three coats so don’t stress if you’ve not quite achieved 100% coverage on your first coat.
+For good protection and coverage, you’ll need a minimum of three coats so don’t stress if you've not quite achieved 100% coverage on your first coat.
 You can fix that with the next.

 Allow for a small overlap between each “pass” (roll of the roller).
-When wet it looks really noticeable and you might stress at how noticeable the overlaps are.
+When wet it looks really noticeable and you might stress about how noticeable the overlaps are.
 “KEEP CALM AND CARRY ON” 💪🏼 this stuff levels out just lovely.
-Trust me you won’t be able to see them “lines” when it dries.
+Trust me you won’t be able to see the “lines” when it dries.

 After a minimum of two hours grab an ultra or super fine flexible sanding pad (you can order them by clicking here) and give the surface a “light sand” (if you’re not sure what I mean by that check out my first blog by clicking here).
 Dust down and repeat the process again.

 Here are some clips for those of you who’s rather see this kind of thing in real life.

 Being a water-based product clean-up is super easy and straightforward.
 I pop my rollers in the washing machine after a quick rinse under the tap 😉